DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 New connections formed, fragile as spider silk but real.
 Old pathways remembered their purpose, started to function again.
 Capacity that had been lost for fifteen years started, incrementally, to return.

-Jason felt Elyra's patterns shift from 3.2% to something more.
+Jason sensed Elyra's patterns shift from 3.2% to something more.
 5%.
 8%.
 12%.
 14%.

 Not healed.
 But *healing*.
 A slow restoration that would continue long after the ritual ended.